Tableau Strategy

 Should I fill an empty column immediately?

 Not always.
-Fill an empty column when it reveals a card, builds a strong sequence, or prepares a stock deal.
-Avoid wasting it on a low-value move.
+Fill an empty column when it reveals a card, improves a run, or prepares a stock deal.
+Keep the last empty column open if you still need workspace.